 Financial liabilities related to regulated activities consist of amounts for annual tower payments, property taxes, debt and capital costs which have been received in tariff revenue, but for various reasons the capital projects have not progressed as scheduled.

-Other current liabilities include accruals for employee benefits and deferred lease inducements.
+Other current liabilities include accruals for employee benefits.

 11. Debt

 (a) Commercial paper and bank credit facilities